Xbox 360 technical problems: History

+United States Army personnel publicly expressing dismay regarding the Xbox 360's 'Red-Ring of Death' technical issues - Iraq (c.
+2010).

 During the Game Developers Conference in February 2008, Microsoft announced that the failure rate had "dropped", but did not mention any specifics.
 The same month, electronics warranty provider SquareTrade published an examination of 1040 Xbox 360s and said that they suffered from a failure rate of 16.4%.
 Of the 171 failures, 60% were due to a general hardware failure (and thus fell under the 3 year extended warranty).
 And of the remaining 40% which were not covered by the extended warranty, 18% were disc read errors, 13% were video card failures, 13% were hard drive freezes, 10% were power issues and 7% were disc tray malfunctions.
 SquareTrade also stated that its estimates are likely significantly lower than reality due to the time span of the sample (six to ten months), the eventual failure of many consoles that did not occur within this time span and the fact that most owners did not deal with SquareTrade and had their consoles repaired directly through Microsoft via the extended RROD warranty.

-From 2009 the crisis began to abate due to design revisions.
-The Jasper models sold that year had a failure rate of under 4%, with the overall product family rate at around 12% in the first quarter.
+From 2008 the crisis began to abate due to design revisions.
+Later Falcon and Jasper models sold that year had a failure rate of under 4%, with the overall product family rate at around 12% in the first quarter.
 The Xbox 360 S launched in 2010 and had a far lower failure rate.
 The S models did not include segmented outer ring lights like the launch model, and were not included in the extended warranty.
 The 360 family as a whole was discontinued in 2016, but Microsoft continued to offer repairs for a time after that.

-Microsoft did not reveal the full technical details of the problem until a 2021 documentary on the history of Xbox, though earlier independent investigations had correctly identified the issues with the GPU and soldering.
+Microsoft did not reveal the full technical details of the problem until a 2021 documentary on the history of Xbox, though earlier independent investigations had correctly identified the issues with cracking high-lead C4 bumps inside the GPU, which connect the GPU die to its substrate interposer.
 In a nod to the incident, Microsoft sold Red Ring holiday sweaters in December 2024.
 The item was popular among Microsoft employees.